ViralOne/smartcommute/README.md

-# 🚌 Tursib LiveMap
+# 🚌 Bus LiveMap

-Tursib LiveMap is a web application that displays the real-time location of Tursib buses in Sibiu, Romania on a map.
-The app uses Leaflet to display the map and fetches the bus location data from the Tursib API.
+Bus LiveMap is a web application that displays the real-time location of Bus buses on a map.
+The app uses Leaflet to display the map and fetches the bus location data from the Bus API.
 The app allows the user to follow a specific bus on the map and displays the routes of all available buses.

 # Installation

 No installation is required to use the Tursib LiveMap application.
-Simply visit the webpage and the application will load in your web browser.
+Simply fork the repo and open the `index.html` in browser.

 # Usage